sunwellup/ShenWei-hugo-academic/content/reading-notes/IntroducVEM.md

 ---
-title: Investigation of virtual element method (VEM)
+title: Introduction of virtual element method (VEM)
 summary: Virtual element method (VEM) is considered as as general finite element method because it can be used for any arbitrary polygon meshes.
 tags:
 - virtual element method